-The drilling program has been designed to test the IP Chargeability anomaly, which was not intersected or tested by previous explorers.
-Drill hole TCD001 has confirmed the IP chargeability target to be a broad zone of alteration and mineralisation which is prospective for Co-Cu-Au.
+The diamond drilling program at Thomas Creek has been designed to test the IP Chargeability anomaly, which was not intersected or tested by previous explorers.

-The core from TCDD001 is being prepared and marked up for cutting and sampling and will be dispatched to a registered analytical laboratory for gold and multi-element analysis.
+The core from TCDD002 has been dispatched to a registered analytical laboratory in Perth for cutting and sampling for gold and multi-element analysis.